Skip to main content

 The combination of high cortisol and low testosterone is particularly damaging, as cortisol promotes muscle breakdown while testosterone’s anabolic, muscle-building signal is diminished.
 This leads to a rapid and significant decline in the muscle-to-fat ratio, which is a cornerstone of metabolic health.

 In women, the disruption of estrogen and progesterone balance affects everything from mood and cognitive function to metabolic rate.
-Estrogen is a key regulator of and fat deposition.
+Estrogen is a key regulator of insulin sensitivity and fat deposition.
 As its levels fluctuate and decline due to HPA axis dysfunction, women may experience increased central adiposity and a more pronounced struggle with glycemic control.

 The situation is often most acute during the perimenopausal transition, when natural hormonal decline converges with years of accumulated stress, leading to a rapid onset of metabolic symptoms.